apandey101/facultative-pathogen-model/README.md

 # facultative-pathogen-model
-The files are supplementary materials to the model analyzed in the manuscript titled "Virulence evolution of pathogens that can grow in reservoir environments" that is published in American Naturalist
+The files are supplementary materials to the model analyzed in the manuscript